sdargoeuves/ipf_pathlookup_analysis/README.md

 - The --pivot option is used to find where the source IP is connected using a pivot IP.

 Feel free to explore different options and customize the analysis based on your needs.

+## Limitations / Future development

+- Only one path is provided in the output, in case multiple paths are present, the script will always follow the first choice possible as the next hop.
+No information will be showing in the table regarding ECMP.
+It also means, if a FW is present only on one path, but not on another, it may not be represented.
+- Multiple ports or IPs as part of the input may not be correctly represented.
+For example, if you want to see the flow opening result for destination port 80,443 the output will not differentiate which one is allowed/denied.